Cowboys News App [Android]

 set the tone back in September when he said the team's theme this year is resilience.

-When you look at all the adversity surrounding this season for the Cowboys – trading , losing , releasing La'el Collins, and losing all-pro to before the season even started – the Dallas Cowboys are less talented than they were just one year ago, and anybody could suggest that this team was going to struggle this year.
+When you look at all the adversity surrounding this season for the Cowboys – trading , losing , releasing La'el Collins, and losing all-pro left tackle to injury before the season even started – the Dallas Cowboys are less talented than they were just one year ago, and anybody could suggest that this team was going to struggle this year.

 Sure, you can look at the film and see that the Cowboys didn't score a touchdown until the third quarter of the game.
-You can reflect on the heartbreaking drop had in the second quarter that you could easily argue was a sure-fire touchdown and the ugly that have continued since last year.
+You can reflect on the heartbreaking drop had in the second quarter that you could easily argue was a sure-fire touchdown and the ugly penalties that have continued since last year.
 But it was the attitude and the resilience of this team that won them this game.

 Cooper Rush gave CeeDee the chance to redeem himself with a drive that was primed to let Lamb shine, connecting with a 17-yard pass down the sideline with Lamb showing his run-after-catch ability, then topping it off with one of the best catches of young Lamb's career for a touchdown.